r4bbitjs/r4bbitjs/README.md

 # Rabbit-Wrapper

 # TODO:
+- Add a connection close function so that users can actually close the connection
+- Add loger in order to warn onClose and retry connection after some interval
+- When rabbitmq does not exist warn the client
+- Gracefully close the connection
 - sonar-cloud
 - GitHub packages for versioning
     -- automatic semantic versioning
 - Documentation
     - example
 - GitHub Pages
+- Add timeout on establishing connection with rabbit (eg. should throw an arror when there is no active RabbitMQ service)
+- Create a workflow that installs rabbitmq and write e2e tests that actually test the behaviour

 # Multiple Replies: